Deploy Odoo 19 on Ubuntu 24.04 with PostgreSQL, Nginx, and DeployHQ

 12.1 Initial DeployHQ Setup

-2. Connect your Git repository (GitHub, GitLab, or Bitbucket)
+2. Connect your Git repository (GitHub, GitLab, or Bitbucket).

 3. Add your server as a deployment target:

-# Create deployment user
+# Create the deployment user

 sudo useradd -m -s /bin/bash deployhq